-Contract liabilities primarily relate to prepaid service and maintenance contracts and obligations from sales transactions (especially performance bonuses and discounts) in the scope of AASB 15.
-The movement year on year is predominantly driven by a reduction in remaining performance obligations as at 31 December 2021 due to the upcoming change in business model to an agency model detailed in the "Likely Events" section of the Directors' Report which has had a direct impact on the balance of future performance obligations in the scope of AASB 15.
-No information is provided about remaining performance obligations at 31 December 2021 or at 31 December 2020 that have an original expected duration of one year or less, as allowed by AASB 15.
+Contract liabilities primarily relate to prepaid service and maintenance contracts & the deferral of revenue from obligations from sales transactions in the scope of AASB 15.
+No information is provided about remaining performance obligations at 31 December 2022 or at 31 December 2021 that have an original expected duration of one year or less, as allowed by AASB 15.